 Challenges present you with varied emotional gradients!
 Do you have it in you to scale them with a singular pair of butts?

-Back in Jun 09 I joined a newly formed biking group called ‘Nomads’.
-When I first heard about this trip being planned I was excited.
-I had to start from Dehradun while the rest of nomads were to leave from Delhi the same day.
+Back on Jun 09 I joined a newly formed biking group called ‘Nomads’.
+We were going to do a Spiti circuit through Manali, Chandrataal, Spiti valley and finally Shimla.
+I had to start from Dehradun while the rest of nomads were from Delhi.

 5:47 AM: Dehradun

 The freshly replaced odometer on my bike registered 317 as I set out from my house.
-The weather was partly cloudy and a little chillier than usual.
-Instead of Dakpathar route I charted Aasaan Barrage route to Ponta Sahib.
-It is a small dusty town near Dehradun, named after the famed Gurudwara itself.
-I entered Ponta from a bridge over the Yamuna river.
-The sunlight had broken making the water below turn to gold.
-I crossed the bridge into a hustle bustle of morning life and went down the road by dodging the trucks randomly crossing the road.
-Being on a first solo trip to Chandigarh I felt certain butterflies in my stomach, burp! my bad ;) Maybe that was just an empty stomach ;).
+The weather was partly cloudy and a little chillier.
+The trip till Dakpathar went by fuss free from here I took the Aasaan Barrage route for Ponta Sahib a small town near Dehradun, named after the famed Gurudwara itself.
+As I entered Ponta from a bridge over the Yamuna river the sunlight had broken through clouds making the water glitter as gold.

-My subsequent destinations was Nahan and then on to ‘Kala Aam’.
-That ride was quite uneventful with friendly weather, wide, smooth and curvy, hilly roads, I topped 60KmHr mostly.
-I halted at Chandigarh-Panchkula highway to check on the nomads from Delhi.
-The first thing I remember was a news flashed by Lovey “Mama, please get those spare tubes from Chandigarh we didn’t bring them!”.
-It was a WTF moment, it meant first me locating the tubes in a city I wasn’t before, then reach the meeting point without being too late!’.
-A perfect day in the life of a nomad, I thought.
+My subsequent destinations were Nahan and then on to ‘Kala Aam’.
+Ride was quite uneventful with friendly weather, wide, smooth and curvy hilly roads.
+I averaged nearly 60Kmph and finally took a break at Chandigarh – Panchkula highway to call on the team from Delhi.
+I was relayed bad news by Lovey “Mama, please get those spare tubes from Chandigarh we didn’t bring them!”.
+It was a surprise as I always believe in “No news is good news”.
+Anyway, at the moment it meant that I now have to locate tyre tubes in a city I have never been to and then reach the meeting point without being too late!’.
+A perfect day in the life of a traveller, I thought.

-Dire times call for dire action, so I rang up a friend living at Panchkula.
-I got directions for a tyre market in Chandigarh which sounded like ‘Man ma…’, at this point my mind was not registering anything.
-My brain refuses to handle many instructions, names or places, it does not work that way, it excels at ‘interconnecting synapse’s and ‘taking things to their logical conclusion’.
-Now only if I could give a few useful pointers ;) I thanked him for his assistance and moved on.
+Dire times call for dire action, so I rang up a friend living at Panchkula and got prompt directions for the tyre market in Chandigarh which sounded like ‘Man.ma..’, at this point my mind was not registering anything.
+I thanked him for his help and moved.

 9:55 AM: As luck would have it!